lunarphp/lunar/docs/src/configuration.md

 `lunar/database.php`

-So that GetCandy tables do not conflict with your existing application database tables, you can specify a prefix to use.
+So that Lunar tables do not conflict with your existing application database tables, you can specify a prefix to use.
 If you change this after installation, you are on your own - happy renaming!

 ```php
     'table_prefix' => 'lunar_',